 Pathology training at UT Southwestern is unique.
 We have a very large and diverse faculty, representing each of the major pathology sub-disciplines.
 Unlike many academic medical centers, almost all diagnostic activities at UT Southwestern are under the control of our Department.
 Both residents and fellows experience graded responsibility through in-depth, thoughtful, and complete training in all areas of pathology.

-These activities are provided through our clinical settings that include a large county hospital (Parkland Memorial Hospital), Dallas County Medical Examiner's Office, two private University Hospitals (Zale Lipshy and St. Paul), a tertiary care private pediatric hospital (Children's Medical Center Dallas), a large university outpatient clinic (James W. Aston Ambulatory Care Center), and the Dallas Veterans Affairs Medical Center.
+These activities are provided through our clinical settings that include a large county hospital (Parkland Memorial Hospital), Dallas County Medical Examiner's Office, two private University Hospitals (Zale Lipshy University Hospital and St. Paul University Hospital), a tertiary care private pediatric hospital (Children's Medical Center Dallas), a large university outpatient clinic (James W. Aston Ambulatory Care Center), and the Dallas Veterans Affairs Medical Center.
 In combination, we boast more than 2,000 inpatient beds, more than one million annual outpatient visits, and 250 medical and 1,500 forensic autopsies per year.

 Many of our residents and fellows take advantage of our superb basic, translational, and clinical research activities.
 Several residents typically attend and present at a national or international meeting during or at the conclusion of their academic activities.

 We also offer an academic track (CP or AP only) that includes at least one year of investigation but may extend further for interested trainees.
-For those residents, the Investigative Pathology Division within our Department offers many opportunities to study the cell and molecular biology of disease with our accomplished and well-funded faculty.
-This Division comprises approximately 15 faculty members and is currently in a dynamic growth phase as new investigators are being added in neuroscience, cancer biology, and immunology.
+For those residents, the Research Unit within our Department offers many opportunities to study the cell and molecular biology of disease with our accomplished and well-funded faculty.
+This Unit comprises approximately 15 faculty members and is currently in a dynamic growth phase as new investigators are being added in neuroscience, cancer biology, and immunology.

 For residents with a strong background in biomedical science, the UT Southwestern Physician Scientist Training Program (PSTP) provides full support for a three-year research experience after completion of a 24-month core curriculum in Anatomic or Clinical Pathology.